 "Your Gateway to Free-Flowing Nature"

-Apart from providing visitors and students direct exposure and experience within such a rich environment, the center serves as a demonstration site for environmentally-friendly landscaping and a portal to nature-based programming for all ages.
+The Center provides visitors and students direct exposure and experience in such a rich environment, serves as a demonstration site for environmentally-friendly landscaping, and is a portal to nature-based programming for all ages.

 Please note: service dogs only, please, to help us protect our wildlife and other visitors.

 Hours of operation: Tuesday- Friday (9:00 a.m. - 5:00 p.m.)
 Saturday (9:00 a.m. - 3:00 p.m.)
 CLOSED Sunday & Monday

 Admissions: Adult $5, senior (age 55+) or active military $4, Child (age 12 and under) $3.

 These revised admission rates will take effect July 1 as listed above.

 Kayak Rental: 1-person kayak $15, 2-person kayak $25.
 Kayak Rental instructions here.

 Address: 5107 Arthur Street, Moss Point, MS 39563